kammitama5/kammitama5.github.io/_posts/2024-07-01-Monday-July-1st.md

 - Our workshop is at IBM Research, and it's only the second time they've hosted researchers here.
 I think the deal is that they hope some of us will want to return to do an internship or something, but most mathematicians aren't really thinking about that kind of stuff, which quite frankly is a bit refreshing compared to the average CS student.
-Also, I learned that there is always a spot held for one researcher from the NSA; as you may or may not know, they are the largest employer of mathematicians.
+Also, I learned that there is always a spot held for one researcher from an agency; as you may or may not know, they are the largest employer of mathematicians.
 That was also interesting (regardless of what your thoughts are of them) because it was a non-platformed way to meet someone who actually works there, and that person was really just down-to-earth and quite frankly, lovely to meet, with zero ego, but also incredibly knowledgable.
+- One of the things that is really important to me is continuing to be better in my Maths journey, so I appreciated that they did mention that their skills were strengthened by working there, and they have quite an extensive library and resources related to that.
 - We did have a career panel featuring Vadim and Jonathan from IBM Research, and Chloe from U Bristol, moderated by Luca.
 Also, the talks were a mix of slides and board talks, and we had both assignments in proofs and those requiring the use of SageMaths / Python.